berkesa/datatree-adapters/README.md

 ## Using YAML format:

-Add SnakeYAML JARs to the classpath.
+DataTree API supports 2 YAML reader/writer implementations.
+For example, to use SnakeYAML's version, just add SnakeYAML JARs to the classpath.
 If DataTree detects SnakeYAML API on classpath, DataTree will use SnakeYAML API to read/write YAML documents.

 ```xml
 <!-- DATATREE API -->